nadralia/iReporter_ch3/README.md

 - Get all incident records
 - Get a specific incident record
 - Edit a specific incident record.
-- Delete an intervention record
+- Delete an incident record
 - Admin can change the status of a record to either under investigation, rejected (in the event of a false claim) or resolved (in the event that the claim has been investigated and resolved).